-I understand the frustrations of the youth and that many parents enabled them (I personally know many who did) which did not allow them to understand the problems and finances in today’s world.
+I understand the frustrations of the youth and that many parents enabled them.
+I personally know many who did, which did not allow them to understand the problems and finances in today’s world.

-Now I am not sure what the drowning in debt is other then college tuition but if you look back you will also see my generation had similar problems and many still do even in their golden years.
+Now I am not sure what the drowning in debt is other then college tuition.
+But if you look back you will also see my generation had similar problems and many still do even in their golden years.

-These actually have you spending more then normal because you want to make as much back as possible.
+These advertising gimmicks actually have you spending more then normal because you want to make as much back as possible.
 The bigger refund check looks great right?
 But how much did you unnecessarily spend to get it?
 Now does that really make any sense?

 Don’t want to drown in debt…stop spending unless its for the essentials.
 This is advice from someone who know how it works.
 You can take it or leave it.

 Is the part about being able to be ourselves in the post.
 I am not sure how that would or could work during the church services or sermons but I decided to really try to figure it out.

 The one thing I can say is it seems as though (according to the post) young people want to be able to share their feelings, and understand how it fits into the scriptures.
 This does make a lot of sense and I have heard it from others as well.

 I think the clergy could include scriptures that are also directed towards their young parishioners.
 The hope is that it might give the older ones a chance to see how they could personally motivate or mentor them through scriptures.
 But also help apply them to daily life.